 Impairment tests of goodwill and intangible assets with indefinite useful lives are performed for the preceding units.
 The recoverable amount of a cash-generating unit is the higher of its fair value less costs of disposal and its value in use.
-The recoverable amount is calculated as the discounted future cash flows, which are estimated based on the business plan for one to three years and the long-term growth rate for subsequent years approved by management, and discount rates which are determined with reference to the pre-tax weighted-average cost of capital ("WACC") (4.8%-17.2% and 5.9%-17.8% for the years ended December 31, 2022 and 2023, respectively) of the cash-generating units or groups of cash-generating units.
+The recoverable amount is calculated as the discounted future cash flows, which are estimated based on the business plan for one to three years and the long-term growth rate for subsequent years approved by management, and discount rates which are determined with reference to the pre-tax weighted-average cost of capital ("WACC") of the cash-generating units or groups of cash-generating units.

-The business plans are made to reflect forecasts of future revenues and operating income for five years or less, including not only the growth rate of the beverage market and impact from soaring raw material and energy prices, but also estimates of the effects of the respective sales and promotion strategies for each brand and for each sales channel, such as off-premises and on-premises channels.
+The business plans are made to reflect forecasts of future revenues and operating income for five years or less, including not only the growth rate of the beverage market, consumer trends and estimates of the impact from higher raw material costs, but also estimates of the effects of sales strategies, such as focused activities for core brands, price revisions, and portfolio expansions, and estimates of the effects of cost management.
 The growth rate has been determined with reference to long-term average growth rates in the markets or countries to which the cash-generating units or groups of cash-generating units belong.

-The Group annually performs impairment testing on a regular basis, and no impairment losses for goodwill and intangible assets with indefinite useful lives were recorded for the year ended December 31, 2023.
-(Goodwill ¥623 million, intangible assets ¥1,074 million for the year ended December 31, 2022).
+The Group annually performs impairment testing on a regular basis, and no impairment losses for goodwill and intangible assets with indefinite useful lives were recorded for the years ended December 31, 2023 and 2024.